How to import and organize your customer list

 Fix: Always review and clean your list before importing.
 Remove duplicates, fix formatting, delete invalid emails.

-Fix: Always tag imported contacts with their source.
-You’ll want to know later where they came from.
+Fix: Always import contacts into the right list.
+You’ll want to know later where they came from and be able to target them easily.

 Mistake: Ignoring duplicates